mozi22/GSY-Chrome-Extension/README.md

 <h3>Step 1</h3>

-of course , download this extension from github and extract the zip file to a safe place in your drive.
+Download this extension from github and extract the zip file to a safe place in your drive.

 <h3>Step 2</h3>